 Award winners are honored during CCA’s annual Spring Conference.
 Nominations may be by self-nomination, chapter nomination, or any member may nominate another member.
 The nominee must agree to be nominated.
-Awards for the 2017-18 year have been given.
-Watch for the form for next year in early February of 2019.
+FEDC Award Nomination Form

 CTA Equity Team for Higher Education

 Every year, CTA establishes an Equity Team for Higher Education.
-In CTA, Higher Education is made up of CCA, CFA (the California Faculty Association for CSU faculty), SCTA (Student CTA for college students going into teaching) and ICCUFA (the association for private colleges and universities).
+In CTA, Higher education is made up of CCA, SCTA (Student CTA for college students going into teaching) and ICCUFA (the association for private colleges and universities).
 The Equity Team meets in July following the Presidents Conference to brainstorm on its action plan for the year.
 The objective is to look at equity across Higher Education and think of ways we can encourage equity and greater diversity.